-Harriet Tubman Haiku Film Project (working title) is a meditation on nature, history and resistance.
+We Are Free Because of Harriet Tubman is a meditation on resistance, history and nature.
 Professor Sanchez’s words speak to us today as many in America struggle to find their own liberation.
 The imagery is meant to heal and aid the viewer in reflection upon the text.
-The version on display today is a short sample of the concept.
-More voice recording, music, additional footage and archival material will be added in the coming months.

-We projected on gallery walls our three-and-a-half minute work-in-progress at the Painted Bride Art Center, Friday December 7th, 2018 at “The What’s Happening Happening”.
+We projected on gallery walls a work-in-progress at the Painted Bride Art Center, Friday December 7th, 2018 at “The What’s Happening Happening”.
 Creative Team – Sonia Sanchez, poet/performer/producer; Nadine Patterson, camera/editor/director; Marlene G. Patterson, researcher/executive producer; Stephanie Malson, camera.
 Tech – Shot with the Panasonic GH4.
 Photos by Nadine Patterson and Charline Cravison.